Why Is Your Google Lighthouse Score So Important?

-Furthermore, if Google sees that your website is providing a poor user experience, it will penalise your SEO efforts and make your brand less visible online.
+Furthermore, if Google sees that your website is providing a poor user experience, it will penalize your SEO efforts and make your brand less visible online.
 And what’s a digital presence if it’s not visible, eh?
 A pretty weedy apparition.

 Let’s also not forget that Google is the world’s most popular search engine BY MILES, with a 70% share of the market share, including 85% of ALL mobile traffic.
-So nevermind running off to Ask Jeeves (is that still a thing?) or another search engine, because you won’t be able to generate anywhere near enough business without Google’s help.
+So never mind running off to Ask Jeeves (is that still a thing?) or another search engine, because you won’t be able to generate anywhere near enough business without Google’s help.

 So, How Can A Google Lighthouse Score Help?

-These signals will be broken down bit-by-bit in Lighthouse to show you exactly how much – or how little – users are enjoying your page.
+These signals will be broken down bit by bit in Lighthouse to show you exactly how much – or how little – users are enjoying your page.